19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 # Delving

-When in an especially hostile environment, like the [Shadowcurse](../Hazards/Shadowcurse.md), but not currently engaged in combat (i.e. a dungeon) the party is considered [Delving]().
+When in an especially hostile environment, like the [Shadowcurse](../Hazards/Shadowcurse.md), but not currently engaged in [Combat](../Combat/Combat.md) (i.e. a dungeon) the party is considered [Delving]().

 While [Delving](), time is divided into 6-minute segments called [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round).
 There are 10 delve rounds per hour.
+All effects with a duration of **1 hour** are tracked in real time while delving.

-## Tracking Turns
+## Tracking Delve Turns

-### Real Time Turn

-*(Default Rule)*
-The GM uses a real timer (stopwatch) set for 6 minutes which tracks a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
-The GM should be descriptive but concise when describing the environment.
-This is a hazardous environment and the time pressure mechanic reinforces that.
-While in [Combat](../Combat/Combat.md), the timer stops.

-If the players wish to do something that will take more time, the GM simply states how many [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round) the [Delving Action](../Core%20Procedures/Action.md#Delving%20Action) will take.
-If the players wish to proceed with this action, the GM then takes the appropriate number of [Dungeon Turns](#Dungeon%20Turn).

-#### Dungeon Turn

-The GM takes their turn, also called the dungeon turn.
-This happens at the end of each [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
-During it, the GM makes the appropriate number of [Delving Hazard Die](#Delving%20Hazard%20Die) rolls, updates any relevant parts of the environment, and adjusts any ongoing timers.

 ### Party Turn

-*(Optional Rule)*
-If you are unable or unwilling to use a real timer, you can instead use the *Party Turn* rules.

-When [Delving](), time is precious.
-The PCs should act together when delving.
-One PC is designated as the *caller* by the group when [Delving]().
-The PCs talk amongst themselves to decide what [Delving Action](../Core%20Procedures/Action.md#Delving%20Action) the party will take this [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
-Once they reach a decision, the caller relays this decision to the GM.
-The GM describes what happens and takes the [Dungeon Turn](#Dungeon%20Turn).
+When [Delving](Delving.md), the GM divides the area being explored into zones.
+Each zone should be roughly the size the PCs can cover with their [Movement](../Combat/Movement.md).
+In a dungeon, each room is usually it's own zone.
+Particularly large rooms may have multiple sub-zones.

+Each PC gets a [Delve Turn](../Core%20Procedures/Turn.md#Delve%20Turn), starting to the left of the GM.
+A PC can move to any adjacent zone, and perform one [Delving Action](../Core%20Procedures/Action.md#Delving%20Action).
+They can use this action to move again.
+Once each PC has taken their turn, the GM takes the [Dungeon Turn](#Dungeon%20Turn) and the [Delve Round](../Core%20Procedures/Round.md#Delve%20Round) ends.

-This represent the passing of roughly 6 minutes in game time.
+Generally speaking, a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round) should take 5-10 minutes of real time.
+It represents the passing of roughly 6 minutes in game time.
+The GM may enforce a timer if they think it would increase the tension and fun at the table.

+### Dungeon Turn

+The Dungeon Turn is effectively the GM's turn.
+It happens at the end of each [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
+During it, the GM makes the [Delving Hazard Die](#Delving%20Hazard%20Die) roll, updates any relevant parts of the environment, and adjusts any ongoing timers.

-## Delving Hazard Die
+### Delving Hazard Die

 According to the danger level, roll the delving hazard die at the end of a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
-On a result of 1, there is an encounter.
+On a result of 1, there is an *Encounter*.

 | Danger Level | Hazard Die Roll |
 | ------------ | --------------- |